panicoenlaxbox/cookiecutter-csharpnugetpackage/README.md

 > The idea comes from https://www.koskila.net/fun-with-azure-devops-nuget-package-versioning/

-`PackageVersionType` should be empty or something like -value (hyphen included), more info at https://docs.microsoft.com/en-us/nuget/create-packages/prerelease-packages
+`PackageVersionType` should be empty or something like -value (hyphen included), more info at https://docs.microsoft.com/en-us/nuget/create-packages/prerelease-packages.
+Currently, if you don't supply any value and the triggered branch is not `main`, the variable will be set to `-alpha`.

 You should allow to modify in each pipeline execution (*Let users override this value when running this pipeline*), the values of `Major`, `Minor` and `PackageVersionType` variables to control SEMVER package version manually when required.